trinodb/trino/docs/src/main/sphinx/connector/sqlserver.rst

 Querying SQL Server
 -------------------

 The SQL Server connector provides access to all schemas visible to the specified user in the configured database.
-For the following examples, assume the SQL Server catalog is ``sqlserver``.
+For the following examples, assume the SQL Server catalog is ``example``.

 You can see the available schemas by running ``SHOW SCHEMAS``::

-    SHOW SCHEMAS FROM sqlserver;
+    SHOW SCHEMAS FROM example;

 If you have a schema named ``web``, you can view the tables in this schema by running ``SHOW TABLES``::

-    SHOW TABLES FROM sqlserver.web;
+    SHOW TABLES FROM example.web;

 You can see a list of the columns in the ``clicks`` table in the ``web`` database using either of the following::

-    DESCRIBE sqlserver.web.clicks;
+    DESCRIBE example.web.clicks;
-    SHOW COLUMNS FROM sqlserver.web.clicks;
+    SHOW COLUMNS FROM example.web.clicks;

 Finally, you can query the ``clicks`` table in the ``web`` schema::

-    SELECT * FROM sqlserver.web.clicks;
+    SELECT * FROM example.web.clicks;

-If you used a different name for your catalog properties file, use that catalog name instead of ``sqlserver`` in the above examples.
+If you used a different name for your catalog properties file, use that catalog name instead of ``example`` in the above examples.

 .. _sqlserver-type-mapping: